 What can I do if I think my computer is affected?

-- Download, install, and update Malwarebytes Anti-Malware from http://www.malwarebytes.org/ Run a Full scan.
+- If you are on a personal device download, install, and update Malwarebytes Anti-Malware from http://www.malwarebytes.org/ Run a Full scan.
 Though this is unlikely to remove the infection in its entirety, it can temporarily set the infection back, preventing it from worsening, and allowing you to continue working.

 - Call the IT Help Desk at 410-677-5454 or enter a ticket online for a technician to assist you.